 6. Climb a Tree

 Climbing a tree is one of the best exercises for 4-year old kids.
+Activities like these have a sense of rawness about them.
+They give your little one the chance to become strong.
+As a parent, you want to pamper your child quite a lot.
+However, it never helps.
+No, we are not asking you to forsake your child's safety for making them strong.
 Pick a tree with low branches and let your child climb.
 Be close by for help but let your kids see how far they can get on their own.

 Skills developed: Strength, Balancing

 Whether you have a tennis racket, baseball bat, hockey stick or just a broken tree branch nearby, anything can work!
 Use your hitting sticks and a ball and play some hockey!
 Set up some goal lines and defend while your child tries to strike it in.

 Skills developed: Striking, Coordination

 If you haven’t already started, it’s great to start teaching your child how to dribble a ball, that is the best exercise for 4-year old.
 Use a size 3 basketball and tell them to push the ball down rather than slapping it.
 Once they mastered dribbling with one hand, try the other hand.
 Try mastering dribbling while standing first, then move around.

 Let’s make it a little tough on you too, mom!
 Sit on the floor and hook your feet with your child while facing each other in sit up position.
 See how many times you can both sit up and give each other high fives.

 Skills developed: Strength

 10. Boodie Up!

 This is a fun game and an exercise for 4-year old child!
 Have your child use a soft ball.
 You are the target that he/she has to hit.
 Stand about 20 feet away and turn around.
 The kid has to hit your boodie!
 Once they do, you have to chase them and tag them!